War On Waste

 The plan was that we would setup 5 x manned bin hubs across the site - reducing the number of bins front of house from over 100 to 40.

 We trialled new technologies such as the conversion of plastic waste from the event (ie plastic wrap around beer slabs, pallet wrap and ice bags) into community assets in picnic tables - diverting all this waste from landfill.
 It’s a transition technology however it played an important part in use achieving our aims.
 These picnic benches are now loaned to the community for use all year round

-If you would like any further information on QMF's War on Waste, please contact our office via customerservice(at)qmf.net.au or 03 5258 4816.
+If you would like any further information on QMF's War on Waste, please contact our office via hello(at)qmf.net.au or 03 5258 4816.